dominikjung42/AIAlgorithmsAndApplications/README.md

 * Both, exercises and guest lectures are relevant and serve to prepare yourself for the exam.
 * You can use previous exams from the *exams* folder to prepare yourself for the final course exam.

+I try continuously to improve and update the material - so if you have any complaints, wishes, ideas or questions please feel free to contact me.
+If you are interested in general at data science and information systems you can also take a look at my other lectures (see <a href="https://github.com/dominikjung42?tab=repositories" target="_blank">here</a>).

-If you have further questions, you can contact me by mail (see lecture syllabus) or add a comment in the git repository.
+If you have further questions, you can contact me by mail (see lecture slides) or add a comment in the git repository.

 Have a nice day!